 Addiction is unfamiliar territory for many people, so trying to understand addiction and recognise it in someone else isn’t always easy.
 A few of the more obvious cocaine addiction symptoms to look for include:

-- Poor timekeeping – As time goes on you may notice someone using is always late, if they turn up at all.
+- Poor timekeeping – As time goes on you may notice someone using is always late if they turn up at all.
 This is often because they are waiting on a dealer, or have recently used and are in no fit state to attend – their use of cocaine is impacting their daily life.

 - Mood swings – As gradual changes to the brain occur, you might notice more frequent and sudden mood changes.

-- Bursts of hyperactivity followed by episodes of depression – The initial cocaine high produces extreme hyperactivity in people.
+- Bursts of hyperactivity followed by episodes of depression – The initial cocaine-high produces extreme hyperactivity in people.
 However, those who have already built up a tolerance will only experience a brief high, followed by long bouts of depression.
 This is also referred to as ‘coming down’.

 - Isolation – Addiction causes people to disconnect from those around them.
-They prefer to stay away from others in order to use cocaine undisturbed.

 Short-term effects of cocaine addiction